zama-ai/concrete/docs/user/explanation/fhe_and_framework_limits.md

 ### Currently restricted to 7 bits computations

 For the moment, we can only perform computations with 7 bits or less.
 Furthermore, the exactness of computations is only ensured for 6 bits or less; for 7 bits, the computations are exact with a probability close to 90%.
 Of course, we are working on increasing this limit, and making the probability of a wrong computation as close to 0% as possible.
-Don't hesitate to look at our [quantization](quantization.md) section to know how to use smaller integers.
+Don't hesitate to look at [Quantization](https://docs.preprod.zama.ai/concrete-ml/main/user/explanation/quantization.html) section of Concrete ML documentation to know how to use smaller integers.